Things to do in Madrid for adults

 Watch a live Flamenco show

 Spain is the birthplace of Flamenco.
-It came to Madrid in the 15th century as a folk dance, and now it’s one of the most popular forms of Spanish dance around the world.
+It first came to prominence in Madrid in the 15th Century as a folk dance and – thanks to those eye-catching costumes and dramatic moves – has snowballed into one of the most popular, enduring and instantly recognizable forms of Spanish dance throughout the world.

 Experience Madrid’s renowned nightlife